| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Closing costs

-You can explain early in the process that closing costs are all of the additional fees related to the purchasing or selling of a property.
+Closing costs are all of the additional fees related to the purchasing or selling of a property.
 They are generally between 3% and 5% of the purchase price and account for appraisals, taxes, attorney fees, and title insurance.

-It’s really important that your clients are keyed into this crucial part of the process.
 Clients will need an exact accounting of the total amount owed in closing costs.
 They’ll also need to ensure that those funds are properly wired or deposited on the closing date.

 Remember that time when a wire transfer didn’t go through from a third party who was hiking on top of a mountain and couldn’t be reached?
-Prepare your clients to double, triple, quadruple check everything related to these costs and their transfer.
+Prepare your clients to double, triple, quadruple-check everything related to these costs and their transfer.

 Co-borrower